metacpan/metacpan-cpan-extracted/distros/L/Linux-Info/README.md

 this distribution, dependencies included, by using the CPAN shell (or CPAN Minus or whatever you prefer).

+If you prefer to use it directly from the Github repository, you can also use the `cpanfile` included to take care of the dependencies without installing Dist::Zilla (see `cpanm --installdeps`).

 ## COPYRIGHT AND LICENSE

 This software is copyright (c) 2015 of Alceu Rodrigues de Freitas